Trends

 I wasn’t overly worried—not sure whether that’s a good thing (I have faith in my mommy instinct) or a bad thing (I am a terrible mother if I don’t rush my baby to the ER because he has a stuffy nose).
 I gave him a hot bath because I thought the steam would help, I checked his temperature and I cleaned his nose the best I could—not an easy task since he inherited his father’s tiny Chinese nose.

 The doctor wasn’t worried and she gave him his vaccines after making sure he didn’t have a fever.
-Then, she rushed us out because she didn’t want to “spread the germs”.
+Then, she rushed us out because she didn’t want to “spread the germs.”

-Back home, Mark kept on protesting vehemently between two bouts of coughing: “agheeeu rheeu rheu”, as if saying “fuck man, what’s going on?”
+Back home, Mark kept on protesting vehemently between two bouts of coughing: “agheeeu rheeu rheu,” as if saying “fuck man, what’s going on?”

 Welcome to the world of germs, baby.
 I know, it sucks.

 Ever tried to tell a baby to 1) stop drooling everywhere 2) warn us before coughing 3) blow his nose properly?
 Yeah, that doesn’t work—babies are tiny germ-spreading machines.
-I knew that Feng and I would catch the cold as well, it was just a matter of time.
+I knew that Feng and I would catch the bug as well, it was just a matter of time.
 You can’t really quarantine a baby.
 Or at least, we can’t quarantine ours—he screams whenever we leave him alone for more than sixty seconds.

 We recreated a mini-rainforest environment in the bedroom by plugging in a small heater and using a humidifier (hopefully the police won’t think we have a marijuana grow-up!).
 We bought one of these devices to suck the mucus out of a baby’s nose—Mark hates it but at least he helps him breathe better.
 We tried to give him some Advil pediatric drops—again, he hates the raisin taste but it can’t hurt him.